'Deputy pope' called to testify in Vatican leaks trial

 The Vatican made it a crime to disclose official documents in 2013 after a separate leaks scandal, which the media dubbed “Vatileaks” and which preceded the resignation of Pope Benedict that year.

-The prosecution in the current trial had objected to the request for Parolin to testify, but the panel of three non-clerical judges ruled for the defence.
+The prosecution in the current trial had objected to the request for Parolin to testify, but the panel of three non-clerical judges ruled for the defense.

 Chaouqui’s lawyer Laura Sgro suggested the three Vatican officials could serve as character witnesses for her client.